laranzu/MCastBots/README.md

 `spawnBots.py` is my utility program to run a whole lot of bots on my Linux PC for testing.
 Creates a whole bunch of dirs in /tmp, copies `Proto/` into each, starts a new DNABot.

+#### Running the supervisor

+This is another Python package, so `python -m Supervisor`

+The supervisor borrows some code from DNABot, so if you want to move the code somewhere else, copy everything.

+If you want to run more than one supervisor at a time, sure why not?